 As the market leader North of NYC, Houlihan Lawrence is armed with the best-in-class data providing our elite agents with hyperlocal insights shaping our markets.
-Read on for our 2022 year end market reports, providing proprietary data-driven insights specific to the communities we serve in New York and Connecticut.
+Read on for our first quarter market reports, providing proprietary data-driven insights specific to the communities we serve in New York and Connecticut.

-Throughout 2022, local real estate markets were marked by incredibly low inventory levels.
-The number of homes for sale at any given moment in Darien, New Canaan, and Rowayton was down over 30% compared to the same date last year.
-Given how constrained our markets are by low inventory levels, it is no surprise that sales trended downward during 2022.
+Our local real estate markets continue to be marked by incredibly low levels of inventory for sale.
+While the number of homes for sale on March 31st in Darien, New Canaan and Rowayton increased slightly versus the same date last year, most of the inventory increases were in the “over $4M” category.
+Given how constrained our markets are by low levels of

 inventory, it comes as no surprise that sales totals are trending downward too.